HarshMarolia/Educare/README.md

 📝 **Smart Task Management**: Create and organize your tasks effortlessly with our intuitive to-do-list functionality.
 Plan your workload, set priorities, and stay on top of your assignments and projects.

-⏲️ **Time Tracking and Reward System**: Set timers for your tasks to enhance focus and efficiency.
-Achieve your tasks within the designated time, and you'll earn well-deserved rewards that motivate and gratify.

-🎵 **Mood-Boosting Music**: Access a curated collection of songs tailored to your mood.
-Whether you need calming melodies or energizing beats, find the perfect soundtrack to accompany your work sessions.
+⏲️ **Pomodoro Timer**: Boost your productivity with the Pomodoro Technique.
+Set timers for focused work intervals and short breaks to optimize your study and work sessions.

+🌐 **URL Shortener**: Quickly and conveniently shorten long URLs with our built-in URL shortener.
+Simplify sharing and save space.

+🔐 **Random Password Generator**: Generate strong and secure passwords on the fly.
+Keep your accounts and data safe with randomly generated passwords.

+🎵 **Spotify Integration**: Seamlessly connect with Spotify to access a vast library of music.
+Enhance your mood with a personalized soundtrack while you work or study.

-🔄 **Seamless Workflow**: Transition seamlessly between tasks and mood enhancement.
-Once you've recharged with music, dive back into your todo-list app to continue your productive journey.
+🔄 **Seamless Workflow**: Transition seamlessly between tasks, timers, URL shortening, password generation, and music integration.
+Streamline your workflow for ultimate productivity.

 ## Technologies Used
 * Front-End: HTML, CSS, and JavaScript lay the foundation for interactive web pages.
 Bootstrap and jQuery enhance aesthetics and user experience.